BenjaminIsaac0111/daedalus/README.md

 In these tutorials, we use the following command:

-:warning: This takes ~XXX minutes to finish.
+:warning: This takes around 2 to 3 hours (depending on your machine) to finish.

 ```bash
 python scripts/run.py -c config/default_config.yaml --location E08000032 --input_data_dir data --persistent_data_dir persistent_data --output_dir output